-Because of customer satisfaction, Emeritus at Seabrook has one of the lowest move-out rates of any senior living community in the region.
+Because of customer satisfaction, Brookdale Everett has one of the lowest move-out rates of any senior living community in the region.
 Since many of our residents have lived here for several years, they treat each other as family.
 Those who are more independent are helpful and accepting of our residents who are less able to assist themselves.
 For example, at mealtime, our residents pride themselves on helping each other into our dining room, where everyone sits together, just like family.

 Learn more about Brookdale’ retirement communities.